 Wouldn’t it be great to retire young so you’re not so reliant on your job?

-And instead, benefit from these changes as an investor (business owner)!
+And instead, benefit from these changes as a long term investor (business owner)!

 But more accurately, what I’m suggesting is, retire young before it’s too late.

 People should spend their 20’s travelling and having fun, with little regard for saving.
 Spending is to be celebrated and they should enjoy the fruits of their labour – usually with a luxury car and frequent restaurant visits, in between the clubbing and pubbing.